Sam Nunberg on Mueller, His Media Spree, and His Message for Trump

 I don’t know, I haven’t spoken to him today.
 He’s probably not happy.

-Nunberg excused himself to accept another call and then called back at 12:55 a.m.
+[Nunberg excused himself to accept another call and then called back at 12:55 a.m.]

 When you sat down with Mueller, was it contentious?